 - to schedule a free presentation (PDF) at your next club meeting or event.

-- Boater Guide to Special Closures in California's Marine Protected Areas.
-Download (PDF) or for your free copy.
+- ID & Boater Guide to Special Closures in California's Marine Protected Areas.
+Download (PDF) or for a free waterproof copy.

 - Visit California Department of Fish and Wildlife for additional information on California's marine protected areas.